What Are Some Construction Site Accident Examples?

 Construction is one of the most dangerous industries in America with construction works accounting for roughly one out of every five workplace fatalities.
 When employers fail to follow federal and state safety regulations or fail to implement proper safety programs, construction workers are put in even more danger.

-What are the Most Common Causes of Construction Accidents?
+What are the Main Causes of Accidents in Construction?

 The “Fatal Four” causes of construction accidents — falls, struck by an object, electrocutions, and caught-in/between — accounted for 64.2 percent of all construction industry fatal injuries in 2015.
 Eliminating the “Fatal Four” would save approximately 602 workers’ lives every year.